KPTV

 KPTV (channel 12) is a television station in Portland, Oregon, United States, affiliated with the Fox network.
-It is owned by Gray Media alongside Vancouver, Washington–licensed MyNetworkTV affiliate KPDX (channel 49).
+It is owned by Gray Media alongside Vancouver, Washington–licensed KPDX (channel 49), an independent station with MyNetworkTV.
 The two stations share studios on NW Greenbrier Parkway in Beaverton; KPTV's transmitter is located in the Sylvan-Highlands section of Portland.

 History

 Early years

 KPTV signed on the air on September 18, 1952, as Oregon's first television station.
 KPTV originally broadcast on channel 27, making it also the nation's first commercial television station to broadcast on the UHF band. (the first experimental UHF station was Bridgeport, Connecticut's KC2XAK on channel 24).
 The station was originally owned by Empire Coil.
 As Portland's only television station at the time, it carried programming from all four networks of the time: ABC, CBS, NBC and the DuMont Television Network.
 CBS programming was dropped from KPTV's schedule when Portland's first VHF station, KOIN (channel 6), signed on the air on October 15, 1953.
 KPTV then became a primary NBC affiliate, and also continued to air some ABC and DuMont programming.

 KPTV also broadcast programs from the short-lived original Paramount Television Network during the early 1950s; in fact, it was one of that network's strongest affiliates, carrying Paramount programs such as Time For Beany, Hollywood Wrestling, and Bandstand Revue.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.
 Empire Coil sold KPTV and its other broadcast property, WXEL (now WJW-TV) in Cleveland, to Storer Broadcasting on November 17, 1954.
 On August 11, 1954, KPTV became the first television station in Portland to broadcast in color, three days before KOIN achieved the same milestone.